mattwas/Digital-Enhanced-Cordless-Telecommunications-Simulation/README.md

 **Transmitter and Receiver modeling**: A very basic synchronisation algorithm based on the preamble.
 Added receiver diversity modeling: Antenna Selection and Antenna Combining.

 **Flexible Channel Modeling**: Any Channel Model can be used.
-The current channel model wrapper is taken from: https://github.com/maxpenner/DECT-NR-Plus-Simulation
+The current channel model wrapper is taken from: [DECT-NR-Plus-Simulation](https://github.com/maxpenner/DECT-NR-Plus-Simulation).

-**Performance Metrics**: Calculates Bit Error Rate (BER) and Packet Error Rate (PER) versus Signal-to-Noise Ratio (SNR) for different fields (A-Field, B-Field).
+**Performance Metrics**: Calculates Bit Error Rate (BER) and Packet Error Rate (PER) versus Signal-to-Noise Ratio (SNR) for the data fields (A-Field and B-Field).

 ## Background